kommunity-dev/kommunity/README.md

 - For the styles, kommunity.dev currently uses plain `.css` files
   - [PostCSS](https://postcss.org) transforms the CSS to support older browsers
   - and style is ~poorly~ linted by [stylelint](https://stylelint.io/) (it's not set-up properly yet, so it's not taking much effect)
+- We use some helper functions from the `[@kompanion/utils](https://github.com/kompanion/utilities/tree/master/utils)` packages in the code.
-- This repo uses `yarn workspaces` as, in the future, it'll also be home to serverless functions that will allow for more advanced features 🤗
+- And this repo uses `yarn workspaces` as it's also home to serverless functions and types that can be applied to other side projects 🤗

 Feel free to create an issue or PR with suggested changes to the architecture and code!